Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Results

-decreases towards the planet position, which is due to the higher optical depth there.
+decreases towards the planet position, due to the higher optical depth at the center.
 When the disc is optically thin, the spectral index is almost a constant across the disc.